Your lifestyle habits directly affect how well you are able to cope with stress in and outside of the performance environment.

 I have a really busy life, will I still be able to participate in this program?

 Absolutely!
-Each of the 6 key modules takes roughly 30 minutes to read through (or 20-30 minutes to listen to the audio book).
-You have 1 week to get through each module.
+Each of the 6 key modules takes roughly 30 minutes to read through (or 20-30 minutes to listen to the audiobook).
+It is recommended to complete 1 module per week.

-For 1-on-1 clients, the weekly coaching call is 60 minutes.
+For 1-on-1 clients, there is an additional weekly coaching call.

-The time you spend on journaling, meditation exercises and breath work, etc., will be up to what you’re willing to commit to, but do not need to be heavily time consuming day to day.
+The time you spend on journaling, meditation exercises and breath work, etc., will be up to what you’re willing to commit to, but does not need to be heavily time-consuming day to day.

 Will I have extra costs after purchasing the program?